grdspcht/ggret/README.md

 vignette(topic = "intro_to_ggret", package = "ggret")
 ```

+## Contributing & Reporting bugs
+Make sure to check out our Contribution guidelines (see `CONTRIBUTING.md`) for instructions on how to report bugs, suggest improvements or contributing new features to ggret.

 ## Citing ggret

 If you use `ggret`, please cite the associated publication as well as